elehobica/RPi_Pico_WAV_Player/Readme.md

 * Put "RPi_Pico_WAV_Player.uf2" on RPI-RP2 drive

 ## Button Control Guide
-Button Control is available with GPIO 3 push switches or 3 button Headphone Remote Control.
+UI Control is available with GPIO 3 push switches or 3 button Headphone Remote Control.
 For Headphone Remote Control, Connect MIC pin to GP26 of Raspberry Pi Pico.
 GP26 also needs to be pulled-up by 2.2Kohm from 3.3V.
 See schematic for detail.